pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 Finally, we need to figure out which word has the highest frequency.

-This is actually a separate task than counting words, so let's write a new function.
+This is a separate task from counting words, so let's write a new function.

 ```js
 const findHighestFrequency = (wordsObj) => {